AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-59-Dark-Web-Monitoring.md

 They publish stolen data from victims who refuse to pay Defenders monitor these to detect if their organization is listed Early detection gives time to respond before public disclosure

+Hacking Forums
+Discussions of new vulnerabilities, tools, and attack techniques Sometimes specific organizations are mentioned as targets Threat intelligence teams monitor for mentions of their brand